Miamiohlibs/Alma-Self-Checkout/README.md

 ## Prerequisites

-- Node.js (compatible with Node v18 and Node v20, other versions are untested)
+- Node.js (compatible with Node.js 18 and Node.js 20, other versions are untested)
 - An Ex Libris Alma account with API access
 - Valid Alma API key with appropriate permissions